ACA 25-26 School Year Dual Enrollment Information

 What is the A/B day schedule?
 College courses meet two-three times a week, depending on whether it's an A week or a B week (see the calendar link above for this year's schedule).
 Each course your student is enrolled in will have either an (A) or a (B) after it, indicating if they will meet on A days (Monday, Wednesday and every other Friday) or B days (Tuesday, Thursday, and every other Friday).

 How many Dual Enrollment courses can my student take?
-Up to 5 per semester.
+Up to 5 per semester, but some students are allowed to take more with principal approval.

 What if my student wants a course different from or in addition to what ACA offers?
 All courses we offer are part of our pupil progression plan and required for ACA students.
 We do not offer substitutions for individual students, though based on professor availability we may replace a course for everyone.
 A student may choose to enroll in additional courses, but they will be responsible for payment and enrolling on their own.
 ACA will not change their schedule to accommodate these additional courses.
 We do not offer substitutions for the courses listed